MelkhiorVintageComputing/VintageBusFPGA_Common/RomPatcher/Sun3_160MaxMemory/README.md

 * "replace1" patches the upper bound of the memory-sizing loop
 * "replace2" patches an assumption at one point in the ROM that only 32 MiB is installed.
 The original test is to check for >=32 MiB and if so, subtract 128 KiB.
 This replaces the subtraction with a hardwired (32MiB - 128 KiB) value.
+* "checksum" replaces the checksum by the appropriate value, which is just the 16 lower bits of the sum of all bytes but the last two (where the checksum lives).
+This need to be recomputed if the patch is modified

-The combinations of both patches is enough that 128 MiB of memory can be specified in the TME config file:
+The combinations of those patches is enough that 128 MiB of memory can be specified in the TME config file:
 `ram0 at obmem0 addr 0x0: tme/host/posix/memory ram 128MB`
 And both the ROM and NetBSD (tested 9.0) will recognize 128 MiB.